YK7188/YK_Lab/17-Deploy bookmarks on Windows and iPhones/README.md

 ## Step 1 — Upload Windows ADMX and ADML files in Intune

-1. Download the msi file from the page below and excute it.
+1. Download the msi file from the page below and execute it.

    https://www.microsoft.com/en-us/download/details.aspx?id=108394

-2. ADMX and ADML file is created in the paths below.
+2. ADMX and ADML file are created in the paths below.

 - Windows.ADMX
   C:\Program Files (x86)\Microsoft Group Policy\Windows 11 Sep 2025 Update (25H2)\PolicyDefinitions